TM11153431/programmeerproject-6/progressbook.md

 Added tooltips to the graph and histogram.
 To still get a good idea of the values of the linegraph, the values are displayed after the name in the legend.
 Styled the page somewhat.
 All functionalities are there and definitive.

+# 27/06
+Added small stylistic changes.
+Discovered that speeds were calculated wrong (30 seconds of time were reduced instead of added as a continuity correction).
+Recalculated all speeds which greatly changed the results.
+Abnormal high speeds are not found anymore.
+Changed scale of edge colors accordingly.
+Code is commented and improved.
+A few magic numbers etc have to be removed.

+# 28/06
+Added extra columns to the table.
+Tweaked the function for the index which determines the color of edges.
+Speeding is now penalized more than number of speeders.
+Legends are added to graph.
+Solutions to the challenge are determined and are worked out now.
+Text and visuals are almost done.